t4d-gmbh/working-with-git/source/content/principles/healthy_reference_best.md

 ### Best Practice (1/4)

-A successful collaboration and development strategy should cultivate healthy states, leading to the first set of best practices:

 :::{card} Keep a healthy reference
 - Identify one branch on one location to be the main reference{% if page %}[^sn1]{% endif %}